Mayurji/mayurji.github.io/_deep-learning/Quantization.md

 ### Different Modes of Quantization

 * **Dynamic Quantization** - Converting the weights to int8 - as happens in all quantization variants - but also converting the activations to int8 on the fly, just before doing the computation (hence “dynamic”).
 The computations will thus be performed using efficient int8 matrix multiplication and convolution implementations, resulting in faster compute.

 * **Post-Training Static Quantization** quantizes the weights and activations of the model.
 It fuses activations into preceding layers where possible.
 It requires calibration with a representative dataset to determine optimal quantization parameters for activations.

 Post Training Quantization is typically used when both memory bandwidth and compute savings are important with CNNs being a typical use case.

-* **Quantization-aware training(QAT)** is the third method, and the one that typically results in highest accuracy of these three.
-With QAT, all weights and activations are “fake quantized” during both  the forward and backward passes of training: that is, float values are  rounded to mimic int8 values, but all computations are still done with  floating point numbers.
+* **Quantization-aware training(QAT)** is the third method and the one that typically results in the highest accuracy of these three.
+With QAT, all weights and activations are “fake quantized” during both the forward and backward passes of training: that is, float values are rounded to mimic int8 values, but all computations are still done with floating-point numbers.

 Thus, all the weight adjustments during training are made while “aware” of the fact that the model will ultimately be quantized; after quantizing, therefore, this method usually yields higher accuracy than the other two methods.

 ### Performance Measure After Quantization